kurt-krueckeberg/data-structures-cplus/notes/bst-shared-ptr.rst

            auto y = p->parent;

            // 1.
-If p has no left child, we replace it with its right child. if (!p->left) {
+If p has no left child, we replace it with its right child.
+           // Note: p->right be nullptr, too, if it is a leaf. if (!p->left) {

-               // ...remove node p by replacing it with its right child (which may be nullptr), effectively splicing
+               // ...remove node p by replacing it with its right child, effectively splicing
                // in the right subtree.
                p = p->right;
                p->parent = y;

            // ...else if p has no right child and it does have a left child (since the first if-test failed)...
+           // Note: p->left be nullptr, too, if it is a leaf, and we handle that here, too.
            } else if (!p->right) {

                 // ...remove node p by replacing it with its left child (which may be nullptr), effectively splicing in the
                 // left subtree.
                 p = p->left;
                 p->parent = y;